 DeltaDNA was the best platform available for use with PS4 games.
 It was easy to implement and the Direct Access capability allowed us to plug the data directly into R, which meant we could give La Cosa actionable insight and a granular understanding of their data.
 Consequently, the development team at La Cosa were able make fine adjustments to the game during the testing-phase, based on real player interaction, resulting in great reviews!

-Mark Robinson, CEO of deltaDNA responded:
+Mark Robinson, Senior Director of Operate Marketing for Unity, responded:

-DeltaDNA has recently become a Sony Middleware Partner, so we are committed to building the leading analytics and marketing platform for the PS4 platform.
 Our Direct Access capability is unique in the market.
 It provides analysts with their own blisteringly fast Big Data environment, so they can plug in their tools and make changes to their games really quickly, as they interrogate their player data in real-time.